DeepBlue14/Carnation/README.md

 ### **Access**

-You can access this project live using [this link to web site on weblab][4]
+You can access this project live using [this link to the web site on weblab][4]

 ### **Resources**